clojure-liberator/liberator/tutorial/getting-started.md

 Load the namespace and jetty will be started on port 3000.
 However, the result of pointing your browser is somewhat disappointing:
-"No acceptable resource available."
-To fix this we simply must declare which kind of media type we are able to offer, e.g.
+"OK".
+To get a more exciting result we simply must declare which kind of media type we are able to offer, e.g.
-"text/html".
+"text/html" and set a handler for the status ````200 OK````.
  So change the definition as follows:

 {% highlight clojure %}
 (defroutes app
-  (ANY "/foo" [] (resource :available-media-types ["text/html"])))
+  (ANY "/foo" [] (resource :available-media-types ["text/html"]
+                           :handle-ok "<html>Hello, Internet.</html>")))
 {% endhighlight %}

 The result is promising but we likely want to return something more dynamic.
-For this we declare a handler function that will be invoked for the http status code 200 "OK":
+For this we declare a handler function that will be invoked for the http status code 200 "OK".
+As you can see, liberator accepts either values or functions that take the context as the only argument.

 {% highlight clojure %}
 (defroutes app